 PrepClass received a grant from the GSMA Ecosystem Accelerator Innovation Fund in April 2017 to increase the number of tuition sessions completed through the platform by connecting more learners and tutors via a web and mobile app.

-Between its launch in 2013 and September 2018.
-PrepClass has matched close to 49,000 learners and teachers for in-person tutoring.
+Between its launch in 2013 and January 2020, PrepClass has matched close to 147,049 learners and teachers' - over 41% of which are female users.

-Culturally sensitive digital carpooling solution for daily commuting
+Culturally sensitive digital carpooling solution for daily